The Funeral (1996 film): Cast

+Production

+Vincent Gallo alleged that Ferrara was "high on crack" while directing this film.

 Reception

-Reception from critics was positive, as The Funeral holds a 79% rating on Rotten Tomatoes based on 34 reviews.
+Reception from critics was positive, as The Funeral holds a 79% approval rating on Rotten Tomatoes based on 34 reviews.
+The site's critics consensus reads, "Abel Ferrara reunites with Christopher Walken to forge another haunting gangster saga, delivering a bruising exploration of vengeance."

 Roger Ebert gave The Funeral three stars out of four, praising the acting especially.

-Janet Maslin, writing in the New York Times, gave it a positive review, calling it 'hotblooded' and 'well-acted'.

-Ken Tucker, writing in Entertainment Weekly gave the film a positive review, calling it 'fine, thoughtful, and jolting'.

-A review in Empire gave the film four stars out of five, praising the 'complex characters' and 'impressive cast'.
+Janet Maslin of New York Times also gave a positive review, calling it "hotblooded" and "well-acted".
+In Entertainment Weekly, Ken Tucker described the film as "fine, thoughtful, and jolting".
+David Parkinson of Empire gave the film four stars out of five, praising the "complex characters" and "impressive cast".